 - & Special Programs (Temporary Protected Status, DACA, Prosecutorial Discretion)

-Many people that have achieved Permanent Resident status want to know more about becoming a United States Citizen.
+Many people that have achieved Lawful Permanent Resident status want to know more about becoming a United States Citizen.
 It is imperative to speak with an experienced Immigration Attorney to go over the entire citizenship process.
 It is important to consider the benefits and obligations of US Citizenship, here are some things to consider:

-- Citizens have the right to vote in local state and national elections
+- Citizens have the right to vote in local state and national elections.

-- Citizens have the right to travel inside and outside of the United States with no restriction of time spent outside the United States
+- Citizens have the right to travel inside and outside of the United States with no restriction of time spent outside the United States.

-- Crimes cannot lead tot he citizen being subject to the deportation process
+- Crimes cannot lead to the citizen being subject to the deportation process.

-- Citizens have more opportunities to petition for immigration benefits for their relatives
+- Citizens have more opportunities to petition for immigration benefits for their relatives.

 In order to apply to become a naturalized citizen, a permanent resident must have retained resident status for a period of 5 years.
 If you gained resident status while married to a US Citizen you are eligible to apply after only 3 years as long as you remain married to that individual.
 The steps to apply for Citizenship as as follows:

-- Prepare Your Application for Naturalization and submit it to Citizenship & Immigration Services
+- Prepare Your Application for Naturalization and submit it to Citizenship & Immigration Services.

 - Have an interview with an immigration officer where they review your case.
-During this interview, you will take a US language and civics test and also swear allegiance to the United States
+During this interview, you will take a US language and civics test and also swear allegiance to the United States.

 - Finally, you will attend a ceremony during which you again swear allegiance to the US and at which you will be formally naturalized a citizen.

 The Citizenship and Immigration Services take the language and civics tests very seriously.
 You must be prepared to pass these tests.
-A seasoned immigration attorney can help guide you to resources to make sure that you are prepared for the tests as well as ensure that your application paperwork and interview responses put you in the best possible position to be granted citizenship.
+An immigration attorney can help guide you to resources to make sure that you are prepared for the tests as well as ensure that your application paperwork and interview responses put you in the best possible position to be granted citizenship.